SHOPPING IS A WONDERFUL PERK FOR OUR VISITORS

 - Tea: 200 g of tea or 80 g of tea extracts

-- Alcoholic beverages: 1.5 litres of liquors exceeding 22% ABV (38.6 proof, UK) or 3 litres of liquors, aperitifs or sparkling wines under 22% ABV, in addition to 5 litres of table wine (no exemptions applied to travellers aged 17 or less).
+- Alcoholic beverages: 1.5 litres of liquors exceeding 22% ABV (38.6 proof, UK) or 3 litres of liquors, aperitifs or sparkling wines under 22% ABV, or 5 litres of table wine (no exemptions applied to travellers aged 17 or less).

 - Tobacco: 300 cigarettes or 150 cigars (under 3 g per unit); or 75 cigarettes (exceeding 3 g per unit); or 400 g of pipe tobacco (no exemptions applied to travellers aged 17 or less).